Start9Labs/documentation/source/contributing/services/overview.rst

 Manifest
 --------

-This file describes the service and it's requirements.
+This file describes the service and its requirements.
 It is used to:

 - create a listing in the marketplace
 - denote any installation considerations